KCL-BMEIS/OOP/week2B.md

 --

 .explain-bottom[
-Have a go at implementing and using such a function in your own code ]
+Exercise: implement this function and make use of it in your own code ]

 ---